Tichuana-Tichu/tichuana-tichu/README.md

 # tichuana-tichu

 This project is a java implementation of the card game tichu.
-It consists of server and a client.
+It consists of a server and a client.
 It allows four clients to connect to the server and play the game against each other.

 ## Usage